Erin Lavik

-Erin Baker Lavik (born 1973) is a professor of chemical, biochemical, and environmental engineering at the University of Maryland, Baltimore County.
+Erin Baker Lavik (born 1973) is an American bioengineer serving as the deputy director and chief technology officer of the National Cancer Institute's Division of Cancer Prevention (DCP) since 2023.
+She was previously a professor of chemical, biochemical, and environmental engineering at the University of Maryland, Baltimore County.
 Lavik develops polymers and nanoparticles that can protect the nervous system.
-She is a Fellow of the American Institute for Medical and Biological Engineering.
+She is a fellow of the American Institute for Medical and Biological Engineering.

 Early life and education

-Lavik was given a chemistry set as a seven year old.
-Her father is a lawyer and her mother is an accountant.
+Lavik's father was a lawyer and her mother was an accountant.
 She was given a catapult as a teenager and broke her parents' windshield.
 She attended National Cathedral School, and had to take advanced placement physics courses at the nearby boys' school St. Albans School.
 Lavik was unsure whether to become a veterinarian or high school teacher, but her mother sat next to Martha Gray on an aeroplane and realised that she had a career Lavik would enjoy.
 She completed her bachelor's degree in materials science at Massachusetts Institute of Technology in 1995.
 She minored in theatre and is still a playwright.
 Her master's PhD looked at the electrical properties of cerium(IV) oxide.
 She stayed at MIT for her graduate studies, completing her master's degree and PhD in 2001.

 Lavik created polymer scaffolds were seeded with neural stem cells, and implanted them in to paralysed rats.
 These spinal implants were developed whilst Lavik was a graduate student at MIT, mimicking the anatomy of the spine by binding a porous piece of polymer fabric and a plastic cylinder and including narrow channels for axons.
 Lavik conducted the experiment on 50 female paraplegic rats, and 7 out of 10 rats fitted with Lavik's scaffold-stem cell design could walk again.
 She was awarded the John Wuff Award for Excellence in Teaching.
 In 2003, two years after graduating her PhD, she was nominated to the TR100 list.
 Lavik was an assistant professor at Yale University, where she developed polymer scaffolds that imitate the spinal cord.
 She was nominated for a 2004 WIRED RAVE Award.
 In 2004 Lavik wrote the play Galileo Walking among the Stars, a play where Galileo, Kepler and Gene Kelly build a spaceship.
 She was selected as one of the Connecticut Technology Council's top women in innovation in 2008.